GrinSync/GrinSyncFrontend/README.md

 ```
 This will run the test suite and confirm the app is working as expected.

-## Operational Use Cases (so far)
+## Operational Use Cases (so far) ##
-- Ben creates an event by entering his event information in GrinSync (FEATURES NOT YET DONE FOR THIS USE CASE: repeating events option, associating student organization, picture upload - we may switch this to a stretch feature; as of now, we have the MVP for the event creation page - event title, location, date/time, description, event tags).
+- Ben creates an event by entering his event information in GrinSync (FEATURES NOT YET DONE FOR THIS USE CASE: repeating events option, associating student organization, picture upload (we may switch this to a stretch feature); as of now, we have the MVP for the event creation page - event title, location, date/time, description, event tags).
+- Noah looks through the daily, weekly, and monthly calendar views on the Calendar page.